COVID-19 and its effect on global supply chains

-As Monday 23 March, President Cyril Ramaphosa announced that South Africa will undergo a lockdown period to enforce social isolation from midnight on Thursday, 26 March 2020 until 16 April 2020.
+President Cyril Ramaphosa announced that South Africa will undergo a lockdown period to enforce social isolation from midnight on Thursday, 26 March 2020 until 16 April 2020.
 This was then extended until 30 April 2020.

 The only organisations that will be exempt from the lockdown will be:

 - Production and distribution

 - Core infrastructure (e.g. electricity)

 Government support for businesses affected by the national lockdown